jackrobertscott/authpack-client-190806/documents/api/Sessions.md

 - id `string`: unique identifier.
 - created `Date`: time of creation.
 - updated `Date`: time of last update.
-- name `string`: full name.
+- userId `string`: the user's id.
-- email `string`: valid email address.
+- workspaceId `string`: the workspace's id.
-- sessionname `string`: unique code.
+- expiry `Date`: the expiry time of the token.
-- password `string`: encrypted string.
+- token `string`: the access token created by the session.
-- avatar `string?`: url pointing to the sessions avatar image.
+- deactivated `boolean`: manually deactivated token.
 - data `object?`: developer assigned attributes.

 ## Create a session